HelloPopartz/Droidmotion/README.md

-## Droidmotion
+## HID Launcher

-Droidmotion is a remote app launcher for Android.
+HID Launcher is a remote app launcher for Android.
-Droidmotion detects HID signals (Numpad 1-5) and launch the apps or functions defined by the user.
+HID Launcher detects HID signals (Numpad 1-5) and launch the apps or functions defined by the user.
 System apps have extended support and functions.

 ### Features